jVitals/jVarcade/README.md

 <p>BUG: Filter for list in administration manage games view does not work.<br>
 CAUSE: Unknown.
 Pending further investigation.</p>

-<p>BUG: New version notice displayed in administration even though defined version is greater than hosted.<br>
-CAUSE: Unknown.
-Pending further investigation.
-Suspect some maths needed to be done for greater than or possibly two version compares dependant on joomla version.</p>

 <p><b>Updates:</b></p>

 <p>Replaced jstella atari applet with javartari330 in the atari plugin.<br>